-#1 has a slight obsession with PJ Masks.
+#1 has a slight obsession with episodes of PJ Masks.
 Now, we have gone through the phases: dinosaurs, Minions, dinosaurs again, PAW Patrol, PJ Masks, Toy Story, dinosaurs yet again.
 (These things seem to be cyclical.)
-Even now, as I type, #1 is watching YouTube videos of PJ Masks toys.
+Even now, as I type, #1 is watching YouTube episodes of PJ Masks toys.

 Disclosure: Mom of the Moment contains affiliate links and ads and I may receive compensation from your interaction with them, at no additional cost to you.
 Read more here.